Dental Wellness

 • Perform a limited, problem-focused exam

 If you’re dealing with dental pain or aren’t sure whether your situation is an emergency, we’re here to help.
-You can schedule an emergency appointment online or contact our team for guidance.
+You can book an emergency appointment online or contact our team for guidance.
+You can also read more on the Cleveland Clinic’s page about Dental Emergencies.

 The information presented on this website is for general informational purposes only and does not constitute medical or dental advice, diagnosis, or treatment.
 Reliance on any information provided on this site is solely at your own discretion.
 For medical emergencies or specific health concerns, consult a licensed healthcare provider or seek emergency medical care.